knightchris/426-timeline/README.md

 - View schema: https://docs.google.com/spreadsheets/d/1AXj4h4XO7tni1glgYUH2RVzvZ0oYRZoVc4NtZAP6S2w/edit?usp=sharing

-#### Sample SQL

-// Duplicate columns occur due to bad schema design (should still function correctly)

-mediaid of Media table and id of MediaAuthor table are automatically generated and are ignored in insert statements

-// Insert a user into Users and select all rows from Users

-INSERT INTO Users values ('Chris', 'pass', true, 0);
-SELECT * FROM Users;

-// Insert a movie into Media and select all rows from Media.

-INSERT INTO Media (mediatype, title, description, pubdate, unidate, approved, creator, rating) values ('movie', 'SW: Third Movie', 'A really good one', '2020-02-21', '3653 BBY', true, 'Disney', 9.7);
-SELECT * FROM Media;

-// Insert a row into MediaAuthor and select all rows

-INSERT INTO MediaAuthor (mediaid, username) values (1, 'Chris');
-SELECT * FROM MediaAuthor;

-// Join 2

-SELECT *
-FROM MediaAuthor MA, Users U
-WHERE U.username=MA.username;

-// Join all (Output gives all media cards contributed to and by whom[one user can contribute to multiple cards])

-SELECT *
-FROM MediaAuthor MA, Users U, Media M
-WHERE U.username=MA.username AND MA.mediaid=M.mediaid;

-// Join all (Give the media cards a specific user contributed too)

-SELECT *
-FROM MediaAuthor MA, Users U, Media M
-WHERE U.username=MA.username AND MA.mediaid=M.mediaid AND U.username='Chris';

-// Update password in users (finnicky with double quotes)

-UPDATE Users
-SET password='pass'
-WHERE username='John';

 ### Media Card resource
  - The main RESTful resource that the frontend manipulates is the Media Card.
 Media Card objects have properties: